 - Any exceptions to this policy must be approved in writing by the division Vice-President with notice to the Controller’s office, prior to making a reservation and/or incurring an expense.
-This exception must be explicitly documented on the reimbursement request
+This exception must be explicitly documented on the reimbursement request.

 - All employees are expected to travel coach or economy class and to select moderately priced accommodations and restaurants.
-Airline reservation upgrades utilizing Frequent Flyer miles are acceptable.
+Airline reservation upgrades utilizing frequent flyer miles are acceptable.

 - In addition, travelers who are authorized to use the St. Olaf College Purchase Card are required to use it when making travel arrangements.
 Using a personal credit card in lieu of the St. Olaf College Purchase Card in order to gain frequent flyer miles will not be permitted.

 The St. Olaf College Purchase Card is the most cost-effective method of paying for all purchases and travel expenses.
 The card can be used for both in-store purchases as well as phone, mail, fax, or Internet orders.
-The card is not intended to avoid or bypass appropriate purchasing procedures but is to be used in accordance with the guidelines established within the Purchase Card Progam.
+The card is not intended to avoid or bypass appropriate purchasing procedures, but is to be used in accordance with the guidelines established within the Purchase Card Program.
 Using the card for international travel eliminates the need to convert receipts to US currency on expense reports.

-Use the Expense Reimbursement Form or the Out-Of-Pocket Reimbursement feature that works with the Wells Fargo Purchase Card for reimbursements to any St. Olaf employee or student.
-Invoices and requests for payment must reach the Accounts Payable office by the end of scheduled business hours on Tuesday to ensure payment in Thursday’s check run or ACH deposit.
+Use the Expense Reimbursement Form or the Out-Of-Pocket Reimbursement feature that works with the Wells Fargo St. Olaf Purchase Card for reimbursements to any St. Olaf employee or student.
+Invoices and requests for payment must reach the Accounts Payable Office by the end of scheduled business hours on Tuesday to ensure payment in Thursday’s check run or ACH deposit.
 This form must be filled out and turned in to the Accounts Payable Office within 20 business days of when the expenses were incurred.
 This will enable us to record the expenses in the proper period on a timely basis, and minimize the loss of receipts.
 According to IRS Guidelines, expenses that are not adequately accounted for within 60 days after they were paid or incurred are considered to be taxable income.
 As a result, any reimbursements submitted after 60 days of when they were incurred (or 60 days from the return of a business trip) will be reported as taxable income on the employee’s W-2 or a 1099.